Heavy police presence for student rally

 2,000 officers set to 'maintain order'

-More than 2,000 police officers will be drafted in to maintain order during the student-led anti-government demonstration planned for Saturday.
+More than 2,000 police officers will be drafted in to maintain order during the student-led anti-government demonstration planned for Saturday and protesters have been warned not to break the law, or face legal action.

 Pol Maj Gen Somprasong Yenthuam, deputy commissioner of the Metropolitan Police Bureau (MBP), said on Tuesday that police are fully prepared to provide safety and direct traffic during the Saturday rally led by the United Front of Thammasat and Demonstration, which has vowed to hold the rally at Thammasat University's Tha Prachan campus in Bangkok.